remygatins/BlackSeaBass_project/notebook/2020-01-BSB-DNA-extraction.md

 **Round 1 - purification and gel**

-Final volume was 400 uL (in MG water), visible pellets in the eluate (normal, but maybe too big).
+Final elution volume: 400 uL (2x 200uL, combined), visible pellets in the eluate (normal, but maybe too big).

 Gel to check, ran at 105V, for 60min.